Getting started

 }'

-Include the returned token in the Authorization header of your requests to the New API.
+Include the returned token in the Authorization header of your requests to the V2.0 API.

 Authorization: Bearer <YOUR_ACCESS_TOKEN>